apurvmishra99/ytviewer/README.md

 * Add support for proxies with authorization
 * Improve undetectability

+## Disclaimer

+**YTViewer** was created for educational purposes and I'm not taking responsibility for any of your actions.

 ## Authors

 * **Michał Wróblewski** - Main Developer - [DeBos99](https://github.com/DeBos99)